About ❤️

 My breakdown was much worse in 2003 than 1977.
 I thought I had permanently lost my mind and became very frightened and depressed that I would not be able to recover.
 My thoughts were all over the place.
 Mostly self loathing and distant from reality.
 During my breakdown episode I had thoughts about suicide and “saving the world”.

 After I left the hospital, I started reading the Bible.
 I was looking for help with my mind.
 I was also working with my supervising mental health nurse and doctor to regulate my bipolar disorder symptoms.
 After several years we found a combination of medications that helped the most with stabilizing my anxiety, depression and manic thinking.
-The Bible connected me with God. ❤️

 I didn’t find God throughout the Bible, just here and there in certain parts.
 Mainly in Job.
 I could relate to Job and later to Elihu.
 I felt God’s presence in God’s words as He addressed Job and his friends.

-I found God in the Bible and also realized that He has been with me all my life… even when I was blind.
-I discovered God’s Spirit in Nature, like so many others did throughout our human history even before the Bible was written.
+I found God in the Bible and also realized that He has been with me all my life… even when I was blind in my youth.

 More boring stuff about me